loukamb/kaabot/README.md

 ## Usage

-This project requires [Node.js](https://nodejs.org/en) 20 or above. **There is currently no (official) public instance of the bot.** For now, you will have to host it yourself.
+This project requires [Node.js](https://nodejs.org/en) 20 or above. **There is currently no (official) publicly usable instance of the bot** (other than the one available in the [Discord server](https://discord.gg/sXbjZzH5zy), but it is hosted for that server exclusively).
+For now, you will have to host it yourself.

 ### Hosting